-Juicing — mechanically extracting the juice from fresh vegetables and fruits — has received a lot of publicity lately.
+Juicing — mechanically extracting the juice from fresh vegetables and fruits — has lately received a lot of publicity.
 Juice bars are popping up all over Manhattan.
 Everyone is buying either over-the-counter juices or expensive juicing machines to use at home.
 But if you book an appointment with a gastroenterologist, they will tell you the question that needs to be asked is whether juicing is truly better for you than eating fresh fruits and vegetables.
 The answer is not as cut and dry as you might imagine.

 Fruits and vegetables have always been part of the U.S. Department of Agriculture’s guidelines for healthy eating.
 If you don’t like eating them — or if you feel you don’t get enough — then juicing is an accepted way to get the vitamins, nutrients, and minerals you would otherwise miss.

 Juicing helps your body absorb those nutrients and antioxidants because liquids are easier to digest than solid food.
 So getting your plant-based vitamins in liquid form gives your digestive system a rest from the complex food you eat most of the time.
 Furthermore, some food combinations require different digestive enzymes, which can stress your system.
 Juicing eliminates this problem, as the juice ingredients are all from the same food family.